RedisLabs/redislabs-docs/content/rc/administration/setup/edit-subscription.md

 not have any databases**.
 If it does, you must first delete the databases.

-## Defining Access to your Subscription
+## Defining access to your Subscription

 After you create a Redis Cloud subscription, you can configure VPC peering and a CIDR whitelist to allow more secure access to your account.